How to Become a Forex Trader

 After practicing for several months, doing a little training, and getting some forex education and becoming consistently profitable, it's time to start making live trades.
 You may find that it's a little different to have actual money on the line, but if you stick to the same practices you used to be profitable while trading the demo account, you will be successful.

 The FX market gives you the opportunity to find trading opportunities around the clock on your schedule.
 Additionally, the start up capital is rather low and you can determine how much exposure or leverage you want on a trade, which gives you added flexibility.
-Learn how to start right with these tips and you're half-way toward a successful trading career.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.